-Yamaha MT15 Indian launch is now almost confirmed as the first test mules have been spotted in India.
+Yamaha MT15 Indian launch is confirmed along with a tentative date in March.
 It is the naked version of the blockbuster R15 we already have.

 Somebody said – “Face is what defines how good or bad a motorcycle looks“.
 And it is, kind of, true as well.
 We have a lot of motorcycles which have average body designs but their face makes them look a lot more interesting and then we have bikes like Xtreme 200R, which have fairly decent body design but their faces make them look extremely boring.